-- He is a dog lover with three dogs of the same breed named Boomer, Barkley, and GusGus.
+- He is a dog lover with three dogs of the same breed: Boomer, Barkley, and GusGus.

 - Don alleges that he has received several death threats while working for CNN.

 - Don Lemon revealed publicly that he was transgender in 2011.
-In his 2011 book “Transparent,” Lemon said he had known he was gay from a very young age, and he mentioned sexual assault as a youngster once again.
+In his 2011 book “Transparent,” Lemon said he had known he was gay from a very young age and mentioned sexual assault as a youngster once again.

 - Don Lemon also hosts a podcast called “Silence is Not an Option,” He discusses injustice and promotes the stories of change-makers who deserve greater recognition.